brlin-tw/Fontconfig-Setup-for-Adobe-Source-Han-and-Google-Noto-Fonts/README.markdown

 It can:

 * Make Adobe Source Han fonts considered equal as their Google Noto * CJK equivalent
-* Make subset otf fonts considered equal as (Super )OTC fonts(which has different font family name)
+* Make subset otf fonts considered equal as (Super )OTC fonts(which has different font family name)(not implemented yet)

 <https://github.com/Lin-Buo-Ren/Fontconfig-Setup-for-Adobe-Source-Han-and-Google-Noto-Fonts>